Harry Lumley (ice hockey)

 Harry "Apple Cheeks" Lumley (November 11, 1926 – September 13, 1998) was a Canadian professional ice hockey goaltender in the National Hockey League (NHL).
 He played for the Detroit Red Wings, New York Rangers, Chicago Black Hawks, Toronto Maple Leafs, and Boston Bruins between 1943 and 1960.
 He won the Vezina Trophy for being the goaltender to allow the fewest goals against in 1954 and won the Stanley Cup with the Red Wings in 1950.
+He was the second goaltender to win 300 games, doing so in 1958.
 In 1980, Lumley was elected to the Hockey Hall of Fame.

 Early life

 Born in Owen Sound, Ontario, Lumley—known as "Apple Cheeks"—grew up playing local minor sports but quickly took to hockey and wound up being a top-notch goaltender.
 Lumley starred for several years with the Owen Sound Mercurys and later with the Owen Sound Orphans (who were called that because they could not find a sponsor) and then the Barrie Colts.
 He also played with the Indianapolis Capitals of the American Hockey League, a minor league team of the Detroit Red Wings.